 - Fill a tall glass with ice cubes and pour in the Thai tea.
 Add coconut milk and palm sugar to taste.
 Sweetened condensed milk is traditionally used, but palm sugar and coconut milk produce a really tasty alternative that is dairy free and refined sugar free.

-Products used for this Thai Iced Tea with Milk Recipe:
+Pin Thai Iced Tea with Milk tutorial for later?

 If you like this recipe, please: